zainmirza24/DS311-SQL/README.md

 # SQL-Lab-Assignments
-This is a repository of all the HW assignments in the course DS 311 (Technologies in Data Analytics)
+This is a repository of all the SQL related HW assignments in the course DS 311 (Technologies in Data Analytics)